 It is no secret that Doodles are the most adorable dogs in existence.
 However, us Doodle parents know all too well that their cute and cuddly appearance comes with a price tag.
 Most of us find ourselves spending a lot of time maintaining their coats at home, and spending a lot of money getting them professionally groomed.

-Daily brushing is very important – a necessity, even – when you have a doodle.
-This is especially true if you have an F1b doodle.
-Otherwise, your doodle will unsurprisingly get a lot of hair mats, or in extreme cases, a pelted coat.
+Daily brushing is very important – a necessity, really – when you have a Doodle.
+(This is especially true if you have an F1b Doodle.)
+Otherwise, your Doodle will unsurprisingly get a lot of hair mats, or in extreme cases, a pelted coat.
 Neither are fun to deal with.

 How Often Should You Line Brush?

-While brushing is required daily, line brushing is probably not needed that often.
-I understand it to be more of an intensive treatment if the dog hasn’t been brushed in a while.
-Either way, line brushing will certainly keep the mats and tangles at bay, and will prevent hair mats from forming at all.
-It’s also a good thing to do frequently if you don’t want the groomer to “poodle your doodle”.
+While brushing is required daily, line brushing is probably not needed as often.
+Line brushing in particular is more of an “intensive treatment” if the dog hasn’t been brushed in a while.
+But if you want to line brush everyday, be my guest!
+It will certainly keep the knots and tangles at bay, and will prevent hair mats from forming at all.
+It’s also a good thing to do frequently if you don’t want the groomer to shave your Dood.

 Two Tools You Need for Line Brushing